-Due out in July 2019, Three Ways to Disappear won the Siskiyou Prize for New Environmental Fiction.
+Due out in July 2019, Three Ways to Disappear won the Siskiyou Prize for New Environmental Literature.

 Request a review copy from Ashland Creek Press.

 Three Ways to Disappear is a reference to the three siblings at the heart of the book—Sarah, her twin brother Marcus, and their older sister, Quinn—American children who were raised in India by their parents.
 Marcus’s sudden death at age seven is one disappearance, a loss that informs his sisters’ lives forever.
 The other two “ways to disappear” can be taken to reference the ways Sarah and Quinn each cope, as adults, with the legacy of the tragedy.
 But disappearance is also a theme because tigers—a species on the verge of extinction—play a central role in the story.

 Where did the idea come from for the book?

 A few years ago, a tigress at our zoo had a litter of cubs.
 From the moment I learned of their existence, I was obsessed.
 I visited the cubs weekly—soaked them up the way you’d soak up a painting at a museum.
 I always thought of my tiger obsession as something slightly embarrassing.
 At the same time, I was hungering to write a novel, but my brain kept telling me, “Katy, you can’t write a novel about tigers” … until one day a friend told me: “You know, actually, you can.”
 Two days later, I was on my deck, planting impatiens, and the first line of the novel whispered itself to me.
 And then the second line.
 I set down my gardening spade and raced inside to my computer.
 An hour later, I had a beginning and a good idea of the arc of the entire novel.